eescottie/opensrc_analog/README.md

 - TT_MODEL: Specifing which device models to use
 - DC_SIM:   Specifing which simulations to run and what data to save

-In order to check the details, use the mouse to right click the element then it's color is changed from green to grey.
+In order to check the details, use the mouse to left click the element then it's color is changed from green to grey.
 Then press "q" to launch a window where shows you all the details.
 The figure below shows you the corresponding window of TT_MODEL.

 <img src="/images/DC_OP_sch_2.PNG" width="560px" ><br>
 Before performing any simulation, netlist must be generated.
 To do so, click the top right corner button "Netlist".